Annapurna Himalayan Trek – 10 Days

 Kathmandu - Pokhara - Nayapul - Ghorepani - Poon Hill - Ghandruk - Nayapul - Pokhara - Kathmandu

-- Sunrise and sunset with excellent mountain views from Poon Hill
+- Excellent sunrise views from Poon Hill

 - Explore Gurung culture in Ghandruk village

 - Walking through colourful rhododendron forests

 The Annapurna Himalayan (Ghorepani and Poon Hill) Trek starts and ends in Pokhara; a colourful foray into the Annapurna region.
 The trail winds through patchwork valleys, dense mossy forests and past icy waterfalls where you can stop to cool your face.
 Throughout the Annapurna himalayan trek, every corner is a tantalizing glimpse of the high mountains, whole horizons of which will be revealed to you as you reach the high points of your trek.
 Trekking to the view point at Poon Hill offers you unobstructed mountain views.

 Annapurna Himalayan is an easy trek where you can view the spectacular mountain scenery through charming villages inhabited by Gurungs, Magars and other ethnic groups, dense rhododendron forests full of birds and deep sub-tropical valleys, all set below the Annapurnas with the picturesque peak of Machhapuchhare (Fish Tail Peak) dominating the skyline.

 - Day 01 – Arrive in Kathmandu (1,400 m).
 Overnight at a Hotel.

 - Day 02 – Guided sightseeing in the Kathmandu Valley.
 Overnight at a Hotel.

 - Day 03 – Drive to Pokhara (900 m) in a Tourist Bus – 7 hours.
 Overnight at a Hotel.